 - Mop up spills as soon as possible, prevent SPOTS from becoming STAINS.

-- Remember to rinse the floor before applying polish.
+- Rinse the floor before applying Floor Finish.

 - Use a clean mop head.

-- Try to clean your Marmoleum on a regular basis.
+- Clean your Marmoleum on a regular basis.

 - Make use of suitable door or barrier mats to help minimize dirt and grit getting into the home.